SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     Currently set in Dockerfile.
 For local testing, arbritary strings such as the one given in the env.example will suffice.
 Otherwise use your production secret key.

+DJANGO_DEBUG:
+    This represents the value needed for django development debugging.
+    Please set this to true.
+Production may want to have this disabled.

+SECURE_SSL_REDIRECT:
+    This variable is for Security!
+Better to use DNS for this task, but you can use redirect.
+Please set this variable to false.

+ADMIN_API_ALLOWED_SUBNETS:
+    This is a value to signify what subnets are allowed access to the admin view.
+    For development purposes this value was set to 0.0.0.0/0

 Building Your Docker Containers
 -------------------------------